gridgain/yardstick/README.md

 * `-gm <mode>` or `--generationMode <mode>` - mode that defines the way how different benchmark runs are compared with each other
 * `-spm` or `--summaryPlotMode` - mode in which the summary plot is added to the generated chart in COMPARISON and COMPOUND modes
+* `-ssfm` or `--summarySubfoldersMode` - mode in which the plots built from probe results from the subfolders of the input folders are replaced with a summary plot

 Generation modes: